mahdi12167/libmini/libmini/pong/README.txt

 backup.
 It also minimizes copying data around, avoids double copies, and prevents data being forgotten or lost.

-Project Pong aimes to provide a platform for automating the latter use case.
+Project Pong aims to provide a platform for automating the latter use case.
 So the goal of the project is to automate the task of classifying data (by gps-location, acquisition time, importance and user tag) and sending the classified data back to a central storage